- Table of Contents

 What Is Stakeholder Management?

 Stakeholder management refers to the process of identifying, analysing, and engaging with individuals, groups, or organisations that can affect or be affected by a project.
-Stakeholders can include internal entities such as employees and shareholders, as well as external entities like customers, suppliers, government agencies, and community members.
+Stakeholders can include internal entities such as employees and shareholders and external entities like customers, suppliers, government agencies, and community members.
 Effective stakeholder management aims to understand stakeholders' interests, assess their level of influence, and develop strategies to align their expectations with project objectives.

 Why Is Stakeholder Management Important?